Home Animals

 Where does the Frog Shorter live?

-Frog on a rock in a forest with a sun shining through the trees behind it and a background
+A frog perched on a rock in a sun-dappled forest, with beams of sunlight filtering through the trees and a lush, green landscape surrounding it.

 The Frog Shorter is not a specific species of frog, but rather a term that refers to frogs that have short back legs and tend to walk rather than jump.